csswizardry/CSS-Guidelines/README.md

   Exceptions may present themselves when it transpires that a root object does need a rewrite or refactor, but it is only in these specific cases that you should modify code.
 Remember: <b>open for extension; closed for modification.</b>

-## DRY
+### DRY

   DRY, which stands for Don’t Repeat Repeat Yourself, is a micro-principle used in software development which aims to keep the repetition of key information to a minimum.
 Its formal definition is that

-  > [e]very piece of knowledge must have a single, unambiguous, authoritative representation within a system.
+  > [E]very piece of knowledge must have a single, unambiguous, authoritative representation within a system.

   Although a very simple principle—in principle—DRY is often misinterpreted as the necessity to never repeat the exact same thing twice at all in a project.
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and -engineered code, and unusual dependencies.